frobino/EclipseTrainingSlides/slides.md

 ---
 title: Project for exercices

-We will create a new view that will display a log of every function:line that the debugger stops at.
+We will create a new view that will display a log.
+Every time the debugger stops, print function:linenumber.
 <center>
 <img src=images/FrameSpy.png>
 </center>